paritytech/substrate-connect/projects/wallet-template/README.md

 ### Giving Feedback

-if you have trouble integrating this wallet template or you have questions, please open an issue.
+If you have trouble integrating this wallet template or you have questions, please open an issue.

 ## Acknowledgments